 - The top of Half Dome is a large, flat area where you can relax and have a picnic with your friends

 - People take extreme pictures on two rocks that jut out at the top the face side of Half Dome - The Visor and Diving Board

 - Most hikers take 10 to 12 hours to hike to Half Dome and back.
 Check for sunrise and sunset times before you hike

 - Carry a flashlight or headlamp with good batteries in case the sun sets

 - The hike can be done in a single day, but some people break it up by camping overnight in Little Yosemite Valley

 - You can carabiner yourself with a safety rope to the cables as you ascend up Half Dome

-Congratulations, you just hiked to the top of one of the most famous rocks in the world.
-Give yourself a pat on your back, I'm sure you feel accomplished.
-Now no hike will ever feeling the same again.
+Hiking to the top of one of the most famous rocks in the world is one hell of an accomplishment.
+Afterwards, no hike will ever feel the same again.
 Or will it?
 Check out more adrenaline inducing hikes like Zion National Park's Angel's Landing Hike or Pinnacles National Park's High Peaks Hike.